2026 Lynda D. Woodruff Lecture by Tiffany Adams, PT, DPT, MBA, PhD

 - APTA Staff - Free!

-The Lynda D. Woodruff Lecture is co-sponsored by the Physical Therapy Learning Institute, the American Academy of Physical Therapy, the National Association of Black Physical Therapists, the American Council of Academic Physical Therapy, the APTA Academy of Education, and the American Physical Therapy Association.
-This lecture is held annually around Juneteenth.
+The Physical Therapy Learning Institute (PTLI) is the organizing sponsor of the Lynda D. Woodruff Lecture, and is co-sponsored by the National Association of Black Physical Therapists, the American Council of Academic Physical Therapy, the APTA Academy of Education, and the American Physical Therapy Association.
+The lecture is held annually around Juneteenth.
+Visit PTLI's LDW Initiatives page for more information on the lecture and other Lynda D. Woodruff initiatives.

 2026 Lynda D. Woodruff Lecturer - Tiffany Adams, PT, DPT, PhD, MBA